-LAX Terminal 1.5 Project Historic Resources Technical Report June 2016 with the idea of a main terminal building, the designers were able to overcome the inherent limits of processing passengers within a single building.
+Decentralization of the airport terminals was critical to the primary purpose of providing better continuity between ground and air for the new masses of travelers.
+By dispensing with the idea of a main terminal building, the designers were able to overcome the inherent limits of processing passengers within a single building.
 The emphasis, instead, was on the efficient circulation of passengers and planes.
 The separation of ticketing and baggage check from waiting, boarding and deplaning over multiple terminals dispersed passenger activity throughout the airport, and reinforced a seamless experience in the travel experience from car to plane.
 In this context the airport terminal was reconceived as an interchange between ground and air rather than a waiting room.
-Such decentralization also allowed the planners and operators of the airport to better manage the anticipated increases in airplane travel and passenger numbers by reducing choke points in any single area.
+Such decentralization also allowed the planners and operators of the airport to better manage the anticipated increases in airplane travel and passenger numbers by reducing choke points in any single area.26

 The Jet Age terminal area at LAX was officially conceived in partnership with Welton Beckett and Associates and Paul R. Williams; it is clear, however, that Pereira & Luckman took the leadership role in its planning and design.
 During their partnership and after going their separate ways in 1958, both William Pereira and Charles Luckman shared a commitment to research and planning as fundamental aspects of architectural design, and both were schooled in the principles of Modernism.
 The realized design at LAX was a rational and direct expression of the airport's purpose, utilizing a design aesthetic that emphasized simplicity and clarity of form.
-In contrast to the Jet Age design of New York City's Idlewild (later John F. Kennedy) airport which also pioneered a decentralized plan but emphasized individualized architectural expression in the various terminal buildings, terminal design at LAX adhered to a functional minimalism that was applied uniformly throughout the terminal area with identical low-rise terminal buildings subservient to the circulation and the flow of airport patrons.
+In contrast to the let Age design of New York City's Idlewild (later John F. Kennedy) airport which also pioneered a decentralized plan but emphasized individualized architectural expression in the various terminal buildings,27 terminal design at LAX adhered to a functional minimalism that was applied uniformly throughout the terminal area with identical low-rise terminal buildings subservient to the circulation and the flow of airport patrons.